 But editing programs can be expensive.
 Adobe Photoshop, one of the most popular software choices, requires you to pay $20.99 a month.
-Professional photographers might not have a problem paying that, but what if you don’t want to dish out that much money?
+While you can use Photoshop and Illustrator online, browser-based versions often have limited functionality and don’t allow you to perform complex photo editing tasks.

 Keep reading for 7 free photo editing software alternatives that can give Photoshop a run for its money.